Part 2: Calibration & Imaging of J1849+3024

 1. Data and supporting material

-For this section, you will need the scripts contained in EVN_continuum_pt2_scripts_casa6.tar.gz (download link is on the workshop homepage) and the $uv$ data set - 1848+283_J1849+3024.ms - from part 1.
-Put these two files into different folders so that you can distinguish between parts 1, 2 and 3 of this tutorial and un-tar the scripts.
+For this section, you will need the scripts found in EVN_continuum_pt2_scripts_casa6.tar.gz (the download link is on the workshop homepage) and the $uv$ data set - 1848+283_J1849+3024.ms - from part 1.
+Organise these two files into separate folders to easily distinguish between parts 1, 2, and 3 of this tutorial, and extract the scripts.
 You should have the following in your folder:

-• NME_J1849.py.tar.gz - complete calibration script to use as a reference or if you get stuck.
+• NME_J1849.py - complete calibration script to use as a reference or if you get stuck.

 2. Scripting in CASA

-The CASA calibration package allows you to create your own scripts which can be executed in the CASA prompt or from the command line.
-You will remember from part 1 that we executed some scripts (e.g. append_tsys.py & gc.py) in the command line using the -c argument.
-In this section, we shall be executing scripts from within the CASA prompt.
+The CASA calibration package allows you to create your own scripts that can be executed in the CASA prompt or from the command line.
+You will recall from part 1 that we executed some scripts (e.g., append_tsys.py and gc.py) in the command line using the -c argument.
+In this section, we will execute scripts from within the CASA prompt.

-• Open both of the files NME_1849.py and NME_1849_skeleton.py using a text editor e.g. gedit.
-NME_1849_skeleton.py is the file which we will be inputting our commands into, while we shall use NME_1849.py as the guide.
-Please do not copy and paste from one to the other as you won't learn anything!
+• Open both files NME_1849.py and NME_1849_skeleton.py using a text editor, such as gedit.
+Use NME_1849_skeleton.py to input our commands, while NME_1849.py will serve as the guide.
+Please do not copy and paste between the two files, as you won't learn anything!

-• Open a CASA interactive prompt by typing casa into the command line.
+• Open a CASA interactive prompt by typing casa in the command line.

-Take a look at the NME_1849_skeleton.py file.
+Examine the NME_1849_skeleton.py file.
 This file provides an example of a CASA calibration script.
-The script is written such that only a subset of commands are executed at once (note that there are many ways to do this!).
-This is advantageous as we can test and run small parts of the scripts to ensure that we are doing each part correctly rather than waste time executing all the commands all at once only to find many mistakes along the way.
-Let's take a look at the preamble to see how this is done.
+The script is designed so that only a subset of commands is executed at any given time (keep in mind that there are various ways to achieve this!).
+This approach is beneficial because it allows us to test and run small sections of the scripts to ensure correctness, rather than wasting time executing all commands simultaneously only to discover numerous mistakes along the way.
+Let's examine the preamble to see how this is accomplished.

 ### Inputs ###########